1. Is abortion safe?

 9. I’m having a hard time deciding if abortion is right for me.
 Do you have something to help me decide?

 The abortion decision section of our website has many tools that can help you decide.
 You are also welcome to come in and talk with one of our family planning specialists about your options.
-Pregnancy options counseling is a free service that we offer.
-We want to help you make the decision that is best for you and your family.
-When you come in we will offer you a FREE copy of the Pregnancy Options Workbook to assist you in sorting out your feelings.
-Pregnancy Options Workbook
+Pregnancy options consultation is a free service that we offer.

 10. If I am under 18 years of age can I get an abortion?